Colombo, Sri Lanka

 The 4th Seminar of Parkinson in Puebla was organized by Dr. Nicolas Rene Moreno Navarro, Mtra.
 Claudia Medina Navarro, Dr. Ulises Rodriguez Ortiz, Gustavo Gonzalez Gonzalez, a student of BUAP Faculty Medicine, and Margarita Davila Baez.

 This is the only annual seminar on Movement Disorders.
-We are grateful to The Movement Disorder Society, Dr. Irene Litvan and Hope Wallace for their responsibility, work and dedication to furthering the education on Movement Disorders.
+We are grateful to The Movement Disorder Society, Dr. Irene Litvan and Ms. Hope Wallace for their responsibility, work and dedication to furthering the education on Movement Disorders.
 The meeting was also sponsored by TEVA, Boehringer Ingelheim Mexico, and Merz Pharmaceutical.

 Contributed by Guillermo Enriquez Coronel, MD